patrickmmartin/pith-writings/et_tu_delphi/article.md

 ```

 Note this happens when updating the implementation of single unit, not the ```program``` code, which remains blissfully agnostic of the changes.
-In this way we have been able to clearly and unambiguously capture a program dependency that was previously not knowable from inpsecting the source.
+In this way we have been able to clearly and unambiguously capture a program dependency that was previously not knowable from inspecting the source.

 ### There are Corollaries